• Menu

 via https://pixabay.com/en/sport-training-movement-sporty-2250970/

-I’m getting to the point in the year when I can see the finish line, but I’m struggling to keep myself motivated.
+I’m getting to the point in the school year when I can see the finish line, but I’m struggling to keep myself motivated.
 I feel a little burnt-out, overwhelmed, and ready for a much-needed break.
 I know the end of the school year is near, but lately I’ve found myself needing encouragement to keep going.
 Does this sound like you?
 Do you feel like you’re been pushed to your limit and you’re not sure if you have anything left in you?
 Luckily, I was able to find some helpful hints on what to do when you need to stay motivated!

 Set a goal